Mahdi-196/ResiliNet/README.md

-# ResiliNet: Multi-Region Disaster Recovery System
+# ResiliNet: Multi Region Disaster Recovery System

 ![ResiliNet Architecture Diagram](https://mahdi-readme-images.s3.us-east-1.amazonaws.com/ResiliNetDiagram.jpg)

 ## Project Overview

-**ResiliNet** is a cloud-native infrastructure project designed to demonstrate high availability and disaster recovery principles on AWS.
-The system implements a robust **Active-Passive failover architecture** capable of withstanding a total regional failure with an RTO (Recovery Time Objective) of less than 60 seconds.

-This project serves as a practical implementation of resilient cloud patterns, ensuring business continuity even in the face of catastrophic outages.
+**ResiliNet** is a high availability infrastructure project that demonstrates how to keep a web application running even if an entire AWS region goes offline.
+It uses an **Active Passive failover** strategy to automatically reroute traffic from the US to Europe in less than 60 seconds during an outage.

 ### Key Achievements

 *   **Automated Failover:** Implemented a failover strategy using **Amazon Route 53 Health Checks** to continuously monitor endpoint latency.
-In the event of an outage in the primary region (US-East-1), traffic is automatically rerouted to the standby region (EU-West-1) without human intervention.
+In the event of an outage in the primary region (US East 1), traffic is automatically rerouted to the standby region (EU West 1) without human intervention.
-*   **Fault-Tolerant Data Layer:** Engineered a resilient backend achieving sub-minute RTO by implementing DNS Failover policies backed by **DynamoDB Global Tables**.
-This ensures that critical user data is replicated active-active across regions and is instantly available upon failover.
+*   **Fault Tolerant Data Layer:** Engineered a resilient backend achieving sub minute RTO by implementing DNS Failover policies backed by **DynamoDB Global Tables**.
+This ensures that critical user data is replicated active active across regions and is instantly available upon failover.
-*   **Infrastructure as Code (IaC):** fully automated the provisioning of multi-region infrastructure using **Terraform**.
-This approach eliminates configuration drift and ensures that the standby environment is an exact replica of the primary, utilizing multi-provider aliases and state locking for consistency.
+*   **Infrastructure as Code (IaC):** Fully automated the provisioning of multi region infrastructure using **Terraform**.
+This approach eliminates configuration drift and ensures that the standby environment is an exact replica of the primary, utilizing multi provider aliases and state locking for consistency.

 ## Architecture Explained